4D scanning transmission electron microscopy: Virtual Diffraction (Dark Field / Bright Field) Imaging

+Recent work has further extended the possibilities of virtual diffraction imaging, by applying a more digital approach adapted from one developed for orientation and phase mapping, or strain mapping.
+In these methods, the diffraction spot positions in a 4D dataset are determined for each diffraction pattern and turned into a list, and operations are performed on the list, not on the whole images.
+For dark field imaging, the centroid positions for the list of diffraction spots can be simply compared against a list of centroid positions for where spots are expected and intensity only added where diffraction spot centroids agree with the selected positions.
+This gives far more selectivity than simply integrating all intensity in an aperture (particularly because it ignores diffuse intensity that does not fall in spots), and consequently, much higher contrast in the resulting images.

 Phase Orientation Mapping

 Phase orientation mapping is typically done with electron back scattered diffraction in SEM which can give 2D maps of grain orientation in polycrystalline materials.
 The technique can also be done in TEM using Kikuchi lines, which is more applicable for thicker samples since formation of Kikuchi lines relies on diffuse scattering being present.
 Alternatively, in TEM one can utilize precession electron diffraction (PED) to record a large number of diffraction patterns and through comparison to known patterns, the relative orientation of grains in can be determined.
 4D STEM can also be used to map orientations, in a technique called Bragg spot imaging.
 The use of traditional TEM techniques typically results in better resolution than the 4D STEM approach but can fail in regions with high strain as the DPs become too distorted.

 In Bragg spot imaging, first correlation analysis method is performed to group diffraction patterns (DPs) using a correlation method between 0 (no correlation) and 1 (exact match); then the DP's are grouped by their correlation using a correlation threshold.
 A correlation image can then be obtained from each group.
 These are summed and averaged to obtain an overall representative diffraction template from each grouping.
 Different orientations can be assigned colors which helps visualize individual grain orientations.
 With proper tilting and utilizing precession electron diffraction (PED) it is even possible to make 3D tomographic renderings of grain orientation and distribution.
 Since the technique is computationally intensive, recent efforts have been focused on a machine learning approach to analysis of diffraction patterns.